India's Foreign Policy in South China Sea

 By Naveed Qazi | Editor, Globe Upfront

 Jaishankar's visit is not purely for diplomatic purposes.
 India is not particularly enthusiastic about developing relations with the Philippines, as it has very little bilateral trade and minimal bilateral investment with the country.
-However, since India views China as a strategic rival, its plan to draw countries that have conflicts with China, especially over territorial sovereignty disputes.
+However, since India views China as a strategic rival, its plan is to draw countries near that have conflicts with China, especially over territorial sovereignty disputes.
 After meeting with his Philippine counterpart in Manila this week, Jaishankar called for ‘staunch adherence to a rules-based order,’ and reaffirmed ‘India's support to the Philippines for upholding its national sovereignty.’

 Jaishankar's remarks are nothing but a one-sided attempt to cozy up to the Philippines, and he may not even believe his own words.
 After all, India shows little interest in developing relations with neighbouring countries in line with the so-called rules-based order.
 Jaishankar is just hoping that these ‘rules’ will be effective for other countries, but not binding for India.
 This is typical double standards, as that of the West.